Beauty From Within. . . Is Currently Extremely In

-Some examples as provided by the FDA include “Calcium builds strong bones,” “Antioxidants maintain cell integrity,” and “Fiber maintains bowel regularity.”
+Some examples as provided by the FDA include “Calcium creates strong bones,” “Antioxidants maintain the integrity of cells,” and “Fiber maintains regularity of bowel.”

-These claims are not “pre-approved” by the FDA, however they are widely used and based off of years of clinical research and data.
-Unlike with skin care claims, there is a direct bridge between active ingredients and final label claims when it comes to vitamins and minerals and approved FDA nutritional ingredients.
+These claims are not “pre-approved” by the FDA, however, they are widely used and based on years of clinical research and data.
+Unlike with skincare claims, there is a direct bridge between active ingredients and final label claims when it comes to vitamins and minerals and approved FDA nutritional ingredients.

 The Beauty from Within Claims Market

-Natural beauty is also making a very solid comeback, and in many cultures less makeup and the healthy, physically fit look is definitely in.
+Natural beauty is also making a very solid comeback, and in many cultures, less makeup and the healthy, physically fit look are definitely in.
 Nutritional supplements and vitamins can help to ensure that even without cosmetic enhancements and makeup consumers are looking their best whether they’re at the gym or out on the town.

 It is imperative that no matter what the trends in the market may be that as a manufacturer, you follow all of the posted guidelines in your respective jurisdiction.